 Good design lies in the fit between people and space.

 For design to be relevant, to have impact it must be about people and what matters to them.

-First of all it must be about listening to what people have to say: what they think – and why.
-Each and everyone of us has an experience that is unique, and is of a specific place and time.
+In design, first of all it is about listening to what people have to say: what they think – and why.
+Each and everyone of us has an experience that is unique.
 This site gives a voice to people whose story would not normally be told.

 Issues that go beyond style and aesthetics such as – ageing, the arrival of a new baby, health, mobility issues, empty-nest syndrome and bereavement – have a massive impact on how we live.
 And, as our attitudes change through different lifestages, what we value most in our homes, and how they look and how they work, changes too.

 These are the stories of everyday lives in everyday spaces: each one unique, each one a reflection of where we are, and who we are today.

 This social design research project has been developed from my own sense of curiosity, based on a desire to know more.
 It is not supported by an academic grant or institution.

 Each story explores areas where design and the social sciences meet, overlap and merge.
 So, if you are an anthropologist a designer, a social worker, or just interested in people, there is a story here that may resonate with you – in your past, present or future.